dwmkerr/app-icon/README.md

 ## Usage

+The commandline tool can be used to generate icons or label icons.

+### Generating Icons

 Add an icon (ideally at least 192x192 pixels) named `icon.png` to your project root.
 To automatically generate icons of all sizes for all app projects in the same folder, run:

 ```bash